+Computer virus are extremely harmful and deadly.
 Here is an article to educate you on What You Need to Know About Computer Virus: types, examples, computer virus history, causes and solutions.
-A lot of computer owners are so much familiar with the term “computer virus” but do not know the causes, types and how to get rid of it.
+Computer owners are so much familiar with the term “computer virus” but are unaware of the causes, types and how to get rid of it.

 However, we cannot begin without letting you know the meaning of a Computer Virus.